cu-mkp/sandbox/docs/pigment-madder-lake_assignment.md

 -   Keep at this temperature for 30 minutes to extract the dye
 -   Remove the drawstring bag, which can now be discarded
 -   Add 5g alum to the solution and bring to 80°
--   In the 100ml beaker, dissolve 1.88g potash in 50ml water over heat
+-   In the other 600ml beaker, dissolve 1.88g potash in 50ml water over heat
 -   Pour the madder+alum solution into the potash solution VERY GRADUALLY and STIRRING CONSTANTLY
     -   Do this slowly and incrementally, checking the pH of the solution after each addition until a pH of 6-7, there is no further effervescence, and precipitation of the lake pigment appears to be complete
 -   Allow the solution to settle for at least 15min (ideally overnight)